Can we deduce what’s on a person’s mind merely by reading the body language of their feet? That is the question this article attempts to answer.

 Think of the body language people display when their stop is about to arrive while traveling by train.
 You’ll notice that their posture becomes erect and they place their hands on their knees.

 This body language can be thought of as ‘beginning to get up’ body language.
 Similarly, you can think of foot pointing as the ‘beginning to walk towards’ body language.

 In a group situation, if you watch in what direction a person is ‘beginning to walk’, you’ll easily figure out whom the person finds most interesting or attractive.

 Time to exit

 In a group conversation, the person who first leaves will be the one who had his foot pointed in a direction away from the group.
-He’ll leave exactly in the direction where his foot was pointing as if pulled by an imaginary rope along a straight line.
+They’ll leave exactly in the direction where their foot was pointing, as if pulled by an imaginary rope along a straight line.

 Toes pointing upward

 When a person lifts their toes off the ground, pointing them upward, it means the person is in a good mood or is thinking or hearing something positive.